cube-js/cube/docs/content/Caching/Using-Pre-Aggregations.md

 Any `rollup` pre-aggregation can be partitioned by time using the `partitionGranularity` property in [a pre-aggregation definition][ref-schema-ref-preaggs].
 In the example below, the `partitionGranularity` is set to `month`, which means Cube will generate separate tables for each month's worth of data.
-Once built, it will continue to refresh on daily basis last 3 months of data.
+Once built, it will continue to refresh on a daily basis the last 3 months of data.

 ```javascript